...

 AI for Lab and Experiment Support

 Labs are time-limited, and mistakes can waste an entire session.
 AI reduces these risks.
 MATLAB AI can process sensor data in real time, identify errors, and generate preliminary graphs.
 ChatGPT can create report outlines while you finish experiments.
 Some students even use AI to simulate labs in advance so they arrive prepared.
-This preparation helps you finish within tight lab schedules.

 AI for Presentations and Visuals